rachitnigam/rachitnigam.com/content/post/learn-to-fail.md

 While making slow progress on Fission, my advisor asked a new question, "What would it take to build a client-side IDE?".
 In order to build this IDE, we started investigating different compiler frameworks for JavaScript.
-We built several passes to simplify JavaScript constructs and around the same time, another graduate student joined the project.
+We built multiple passes to simplify JavaScript constructs and around the same time, another graduate student joined the project.
 This spring was perhaps the most productive semester of my undergraduate research career.
 I had gained enough technical and programming chops to push on the project without hands-on support.
 By the